 PIs and their users agree to acknowledge use of SRF instruments or laboratories in all publications and presentations that use data acquired in WVU SRF.
 Suggested wording is:

 "We acknowledge the use of the WVU Shared Research Facilities."

 PIs must provide the SRF with a copy of, or a link to, any paper or abstract that acknowledges SRF use for reporting our cost-share partners and funding agencies.

 discipline procedure as follows:

 verbal warning to the user and the PI by an individual SRF Manager with

 restitution by the PI as appropriate (e.g. payment for services not

-3rd Offense: meeting between SRF Manager, SRF Director, and the PI to discuss corrective actions followed by a written warning outlining all parties’ corrective actions sent by the SRF Director to the PI with copies to the PI’s Chairperson and the Assistant Vice President for Research Administration with restitution by the PI as appropriate (e.g. payment for services not scheduled/logged)
+3rd Offense: meeting between SRF Manager, SRF Director, and the PI to discuss corrective actions followed by a written agreement outlining all parties’ corrective actions.
+The agreement is sent by the SRF Director to the PI with copies to the PI’s Chairperson and the Assistant Vice President for Research Administration with restitution by the PI as appropriate. (e.g. payment for services not scheduled/logged)

-4th Offense: immediate loss of access until a meeting is held with the PI, SRF Director, and Chair to discuss corrective actions followed by a written warning with copies to the PI’s Chairperson, PI’s Research Dean and/or Dean, the Assistant Vice President for Research Administration, and the Vice President for Research with restitution by the PI as appropriate (e.g. payment for services not scheduled/logged)
+4th Offense: immediate loss of access until a meeting is held with the PI, SRF Director, and PI's Chairperson to discuss corrective actions followed by a written warning with copies to the PI’s Chairperson, PI’s Research Dean and/or Dean, the Assistant Vice President for Research Administration, and the Vice President for Research with restitution by the PI as appropriate. (e.g. payment for services not scheduled/logged)

 5th Offense: immediate loss of access until the PI’s Dean and the Vice President for Research mediate a solution